wolfenrain/fluttium/docs/docs/why-fluttium.md

 Fluttium focuses on the real user, the tests a developer writes with Fluttium are a direct representation of the actions that an user of an application would perform.
 Fluttium exposes a set of actions that a developer can use to write a user flow test.
+Developers can also define their own custom actions if needed.

 These user flow tests are powered by the semantic tree of the Flutter application, this allows Fluttium to fully act like the real user and execution actions.
 Fluttium optimizes these actions as